Start Your LLC Online With Nolo Today

 7. No Annual Reports

-Unlike most states, Texas does not require SMLLCs to file annual reports with the Secretary of State.
+Unlike most states, Texas doesn't require SMLLCs to file annual reports with the SOS.
 However, SMLLCs must file annual franchise tax reports.
 The details for computing the tax can be complicated.
-Check the CPA website for more information.
+Check the franchise tax section of the CPA website for more information.

 Start Your LLC Today